 - Prevented from working by bad weather

-These persons are counted among the employed and tabulated separately as "with a job but not at work," because they have a specific job to which they will return.
+These people are counted among the employed and tabulated separately as with a job but not at work, because they have a specific job to which they will return.

-- George Lewis is 16 years old, and he has no job from which he receives any pay or profit.
-However, George does help with the regular chores around his father's farm and spends about 20 hours each week doing so.
+- Garrett is 16 years old, and he has no job from which he receives any pay or profit.
+However, Garrett does help with the regular chores around his parents’ farm and spends about 20 hours each week doing so.

-- Lisa Fox spends most of her time taking care of her home and children, but she helps in her husband's computer software store all day Friday and Saturday.
+- Lisa spends most of her time taking care of her home and children, but she helps in her husband's computer software business all day Friday and Saturday.